dan-the-man639/Danny-HTN/README.md

 ### Integration
 Problem: I coulden't pass information between child modulus with useState<br/>
-Solution: Had to use lifeting technics by creating a Handler() in the parent function (Reference: Academind Discord server)<br/>
+Solution: Had to use lifting technics by creating a Handler() in the parent function (Reference: Academind Discord server)<br/>